3 Ways To Have Great Preschool Enrichment Programs

 Hello Tune

 Songs are a terrific means to begin the day in preschool.
-Pick your favorite hello tune (you can find loads on YouTube or write your very own) and belt out that song daily.
-If you want, alter some little part of the song after your pupils know it well.
-If you like, utilize actions with your song like waving and shaking hands to each other, tipping an imaginary hat, or bowing to one another.
+Pick your favorite Hello tune (you can find loads on YouTube or write your own) and belt out that song daily.
+If you want, alter some little parts of the song after your pupils know it well.
+If you like, utilize actions with your song, like waving and shaking hands to each other, tipping an imaginary hat, or bowing to one another.

 Story Time